kube-hetzner/terraform-hcloud-kube-hetzner/README.md

 - Maintenance free with auto-upgrade to the latest version of MicroOS and k3s.
 - Proper use of the Hetzner private network to minimize latency and remove the need for encryption.
 - Automatic HA with the default setting of three control-plane nodes and two agent nodes.
-- Node pools for both control-plane and agent nodes.
-Different locations possible (super-HA).
+- Super-HA: Nodepools for both control-plane and agent nodes can be in different locations.
+- Possibility to have a single node cluster with a proper ingress controller (Traefik).
-- Ability to add or remove as many nodes as you want while the cluster stays running.
+- Ability to add nodes and nodepools when the cluster running.
 - Traefik ingress controller attached to a Hetzner load balancer with proxy protocol turned on.
 - Tons of flexible configuration options to suits all needs.